dudeperf3ct/dudeperf3ct.github.io/sensei/marc_andreessen.md

 <span class='red'>I’m really on the Jeff Bezos program on structure of teams, the two-pizza team thing.
 Jeff Bezos favors product innovation teams with five to seven people—no more than can be fed with two pizzas.
 I think hierarchies kill innovation for the most part.
 You need original thinking and speed of execution, and it’s really hard to get that in anything other than a small-team format, in my view.</span>

+If you can’t ride two elephants at the same time, what are you doing at the circus?

 Quotes
 ===========================